Skulltrail192/One-Core-API-Binaries/README.md

   - Injustice: Gods among us;
   - Assassign Creed Black Flag;
   - Crysis 1,2, and 3 (directx 10-11 mode);
+  - GTA Trilogy;
-  - GTA Trilogy
+  - GTA V;
 - Kate 23.08.1 (Windows XP x64 only for now)

 **Known Limitations:**
-- Running Firefox 56+ you may face page loading problems.
-To resolve this, from version 55 to 72, you must create an environment variable called MOZ_FORCE_DISABLE_E10S .
-It will be the key of the user's environment variable, and the value will be 1.
-For versions from 73 onwards, the value will be the version number, that is, 73.0.0, for example (check the version number).
-- Some places in dialogs or windows keep only in english.
-Internacionalization is working in progress.
-Some issues with installed mui packs;
+- Youtube on Firefox Starting version 131 not work.
+So, we recommend use version 115 or 128 ESR.
-- New applications installers may not work, like Chrome, Maxthon, Discord, Team viewer, etc crash and application isn't installed.
-Need use a pre-installed version, copied from other operating system;
+- Some applications installers may not work, like some electron apps (MS teams), Office 2013 or GIMP 3.0 RC2 etc crash and application isn't installed.
+Some installers and applications require AVX support by OS, what isn't supported at no. The, use a pre-installed version, copied from other operating system;
-- The packages cannot be integrate with nlite to Windows Iso, because use a tool called "SFXCAB Substitute", not standard Microsoft version;
+- The packages cannot be integrate with nlite to Windows ISO, because use a tool called "SFXCAB Substitute", not standard Microsoft version;
 - Standard .Net Framework Installers starting 4.6 ins't supported for now.
 You need a repacked version like did here: https://github.com/abbodi1406/dotNetFx4xW7.
 And avaliable like here: https://www.wincert.net/forum/topic/13805-microsoft-net-framework-472-full-x86x64-incl-language-packs-by-ricktendo/#comment-123251.
 Other versions are avaliable too, search on forum topics;
 - New versions of palemon may face side by side configuration error issue.;
 - Opera 39 - 50 may need follow parameters to start: --disable-gpu (to prevent black screen) and --single-process(to prevent eternally first page loading);